Spaced microphone pairs are excellent for capturing a wide stereo image in the studio and elsewhere.

 Before we get into spaced pairs specifically, you may want to check out my article Top 8 Best Stereo Miking Techniques (With Recommended Mics).

 Let's break down the term “spaced pair” for a better understanding.

-We’ll start with the simple “pair,” which means that there are two identical microphones.
+We'll start with the simple “pair,” which means that there are two identical microphones.
 Theoretically, two microphones with very similar specifications (polar and frequency response, sensitivity, etc.) could also work well.
-The point is that we want both microphones to act the same to sound pressure in the acoustic environment.
+The point is that we want both microphones to act the same to changes in sound pressure in the acoustic environment.